PabloDArandaR/PabloDavidAR/README.md

 - 👋 Hi, I’m @PabloDavidAR, Master's student in Advaced Robotics Technologies
-- 👀 I’m interested in deepening my knowledge in various topics:
+- 👀 I’m interested in deepening my knowledge and gaining experience in various topics:
-    - C++, Python, R, and Javascript, having already done some basic coding with all of them, and
-    - Data Science tools.
+    - Large projects in C++, Python
     - Deep Learning techniques, and deeper mathematical background.
     - State-of-art Reinforcement Learning algorithms and implementations.
     - Other Artificial Intelligence related technologies, such as Computer Vision, or Heuristics.
+    - Motion Planning, for now in wheeled robots, and soon in Legged robots.
 - 🌱 I’m currently learning about Data Structures & Algorithms, apart from various tools related to some of the previously mentioned topics, such as PyTorch and OpenCV.
 - 💞️ I’m looking to collaborate on any project related to those topics!
 Always eager to learn more and more, specially by collaborating in real projects.
 - 📫 How to reach me: